The Benefits and Drawbacks of Fasting Mimicking Diets (FMDs)

 In all honesty, 20 years ago, I taught my patients not to do this.
 I taught them to eat three meals daily with snacks in between them.
 I had been following studies that claimed this was the healthy thing to do, especially not to skip breakfast.

 A few years later, I discovered who had funded those studies.
 It was the breakfast food cereal companies!
 I started digging into independent research and found there were tremendous benefits in limiting the number of times and the hours you eat in a day.
-Click the button below to read more about the benefits and drawbacks of restricting the eating window.

 The Benefits and Drawbacks of Fasting Mimic Diets.